ulodciv/cluster_deployer/README.md

 purpose of this application is to assist in the preparation of clusters to run tests and validate that the postgresl resource agent works properly.

-Runs on Linux or Windows with Python 3.6 using external module Paramiko.
+Runs on Linux or Windows with:
+- Python 3.6 using external module Paramiko.

-VirtualBox is required.
+- VirtualBox
+- A pre-configured OVA running:
+    - CentOS/RHEL 7

-Deploys nodes running CentOS/RHEL 7, Debian 9 or Ubuntu Zesty.
+    - Debian 9
+    - Ubuntu Zesty

 # Usage

 1. Set up a VirtualBox VM that has:
-    1. the root user enabled (ie with Ubuntu)
-    1. SELinux disabled
+    - SELinux disabled
-    1. VirtualBox guest additions
+    - VirtualBox guest additions
-    1. Postgresql server 9.6
+    - Postgresql 9.6
-    1. pcs enabled (disable corosync and pacemaker services)
+    - pcs enabled (disable corosync and pacemaker services)
+    - Enable root account (when using Ubuntu)

 1. Export the VM as an OVA file

 1. Update the JSON cluster file as needed (config\cluster.json)